 If that sounds like the support you need in your classroom, download our Quick Start Guide.

-Q: What is the difference among the three free tools?
+Q: What is the difference among the four free tools?

 - Reading Progress: a free tool available in Microsoft Teams designed to help students build confidence and reading fluency.
 Instead of listening to each student read a passage individually to assess their reading fluency, save time by enabling students to independently complete their reading assignments, assigning passages to the class as a whole or selecting specific passages for certain students, using the auto-detect tool with adjustable pronunciation sensitivity, and tracking student and class progress automatically through Education Insights.